140mg, 280mg, 420mg and 560mg Film-coated TabletsPRESCRIBING INFORMATION

 Drug-drug interactions: Strong/moderate CYP3A4 inhibitors may increase ibrutinib exposure; CYP3A4 inducers may decrease ibrutinib exposure; avoid strong inhibitors and strong/moderate inducers, of CYP3A4 where possible; if not monitor closely for toxicities/lack of efficacy.

-Very common: Pneumonia, upper respiratory tract infection, sinusitis, skin infection, neutropenia, thrombocytopenia, headache, haemorrhage, bruising, diarrhoea, vomiting, stomatitis, nausea, constipation, rash, arthralgia, musculoskeletal pain, pyrexia, oedema peripheral, muscle spasms.
+Very common: Pneumonia, upper respiratory tract infection, skin infection, neutropenia, thrombocytopenia, lymphocytosis, hyperuricaemia, dizziness, headache, haemorrhage, bruising, hypertension, diarrhoea, vomiting, stomatitis, nausea, constipation, rash, arthralgia, musculoskeletal pain, pyrexia, oedema peripheral, muscle spasms, blood creatinine increased.

-Common: Sepsis, urinary tract infection, non-melanoma skin cancer, basal cell carcinoma, squamous cell carcinoma, febrile neutropenia, leukocytosis, interstitial lung disease, lymphocytosis, tumour lysis syndrome, hyperuricaemia, dizziness, vision blurred, atrial fibrillation, ventricular tachyarrhythmia, subdural haematoma, epistaxis, petechiae, hypertension, urticaria, erythema, onychoclasis.
+Common: Sepsis, urinary tract infection, sinusitis, non-melanoma skin cancer, basal cell carcinoma, squamous cell carcinoma, febrile neutropenia, leukocytosis, interstitial lung disease, peripheral neuropathy, vision blurred, cardiac failure, atrial fibrillation, ventricular tachyarrhythmia, epistaxis, petechiae, urticaria, erythema, onychoclasis.

-Other side effects: Hepatitis B reactivation, leukostasis syndrome, hepatic failure, panniculitis, Stevens-Johnson syndrome, angioedema.
+Other side effects: Hepatitis B reactivation, leukostasis syndrome, hepatic failure, panniculitis, Stevens-Johnson syndrome, angioedema, subdural haematoma, fungal infections (Cryprococcal, Pneumocystis, Aspergillus), cerebrovascular accidents, transient ischaemic attack, ischaemic stroke, eye hemorrhage, neutrophilic dermatoses.

 Refer to SmPC for other side effects.

-Women of child-bearing potential must use highly effective contraceptive measures during and for 3 months after stopping treatment; if using hormonal contraceptives, add barrier method.
+Women of child-bearing potential must use highly effective contraceptive measures during and for 3 months after stopping treatment.
 Not to be used during pregnancy.

 Discontinue breast-feeding during treatment.